EU Commission proposes €20bn for Ukrainian 'defence fund'

 The European Commission has proposed a €20bn fund to help arm Ukraine over the next four years at a meeting of EU foreign ministers on July 20.
-It will now be discussed by member state governments.
+It will now be discussed by member state governments, with Hungary once again threatening to obstuct it.

 The proposal will allow the bloc to allocate €5bn a year from the fund as part of its long term sustainable support for Ukraine and could be implemented as soon as this autumn.
 The funding will be in addition to €50bn pledged for non-military assistance for 2024-2027.